gridly-spreadsheet-CMS/unity-loc-package/readme.md

    - Choose the file(s) and language(s) you want to import.

 5. **Import Data**
-   - Click on `Import Selected Data` to bring the translations back into Unity.
+   - Click on `Import Selected Data` to pull the translations back to Unity.

 ---

-For further assistance about Unity Localization package, consult the [Unity Localization Documentation](https://docs.unity3d.com/Packages/com.unity.localization@1.0/manual/index.html) or reach out to the plugin developer.
+For further assistance about the Unity Localization package, consult the [Unity Localization Documentation](https://docs.unity3d.com/Packages/com.unity.localization@1.0/manual/index.html).